Text consolidated by Valsts valodas centrs (State

 employees within the meaning of Article 2(32) of Commission

-government, Dienvidkurzeme municipality, or Alsunga rural
+Dienvidkurzeme municipality or Alsunga rural territory of Kuldīga

-Planning Region, and the workplace will be retained for at least
+the workplace will be secured for at least five years in a large

 7) the certification of a zone capital company that it would